nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Interface) syntax.
 Just tell WoofAreYou what you want to do, and it will get it done quickly and efficiently.

-Even if you are unfamiliar with CLI, fret not, for this user guide is written specifically to guide you through the process of using WoofAreYou step by step.
+Even if you are unfamiliar with CLI, fret not, for this user guide is written specifically to guide you through the process of using WoofAreYou step-by-step.
 By the end of this user guide, it is our hope that you will be able to harness the power of WoofAreYou to bring your pet daycare establishment to greater heights.

 Let's get started!